xuwayyy/SHARE/README.md

 Similar with training command but configure your task from ```inpainting/sr``` to ```test_inpainting/test_inpainting``` , please make sure your testing params in command should align with training, e.g., lr should same.

 ## Citation
-If you find this work useful, please cite:
+If you find our work useful, please cite:

 ```
 @misc{xie2026sharefullyunsupervisedframework,